zhangyihome/code-push-cli/cli/README.md

 #### Disabled parameter

 This specifies whether an update should be acquirable by end users or not.
-If left unspecified, the update will not be disabled (i.e. users will download it the moment the call `sync`).
-This parameter can be valuable if you want to release an update that isn't immediately available, until you expicitly [patch it](#patching-releases) when you want end users to be able to download it.
+If left unspecified, the update will not be disabled (i.e. users will download it the moment your app calls `sync`).
+This parameter can be valuable if you want to release an update that isn't immediately available, until you expicitly [patch it](#patching-releases) when you want end users to be able to download it (e.g. an announcement blog post went live).

 *NOTE: This parameter can be set using either "--disabled" or "-x"*